“Go forth and sow your wild oats, my son!”, my Dad used to say when I was a teenager.

 Avena Sativa L. is now available on the market as Neuravena, a pure oat straw extract made using Frutaroms’ patented ‘Hyperpure Technology’.

-Long story short, the effectiveness and safety of the supplements you use can vary somewhat based on the quality and type of the raw ingredient, and the processing technology used.
+As with all herbal nootropics, the effectiveness of a supplement can vary based on the quality of the raw ingredients, and the method of extraction.

 Oat straw extract is available as a powder, tea, tincture, or in capsules.